mozilla/glean/docs/user/user/metrics/testing-metrics.md

 # Unit testing Glean metrics

 In order to support unit testing inside of client applications using the Glean SDK, a set of testing API functions have been included.
-The intent is to make the Glean SDK easier to test 'out of the box' in any client application it may be used in.
+The intent is to make the Glean SDKs easier to test 'out of the box' in any client application it may be used in.
 These functions expose a way to inspect and validate recorded metric values within the client application but are restricted to test code only through visibility annotations
 (`@VisibleForTesting(otherwise = VisibleForTesting.NONE)` for Kotlin, `internal` methods for Swift).
 (Outside of a testing context, Glean APIs are otherwise write-only so that it can enforce semantics and constraints about data).